Create an interactive customer journey with conditions and signup

 Create two more marketing emails:

 A download link message: This message will be sent after a contact submits the form on the landing page.
-Let the subject be Thank you for signing up, here's your download link! but don't worry too much about the content for now.
+Set the subject to Thank you for signing up, here's your download link! but don't worry too much about the content for now.
 (In a real project, you would include a link to the promised download here.)

 A follow-up message: This message will be sent if a contact does not submit the form after a few days.
-Let the subject be Don't miss out!, but don't worry too much about the content for now.
+Set the subject to Don't miss out!, but don't worry too much about the content for now.
 (In a real project, you would repeat most of the original offer here.)

 Remember to include all required elements and to go live with each of them.

 Go to Marketing > Marketing Execution > Customer Journeys and create a new customer journey like the one you made in Create a simple customer journey with email messaging.
 As before, add the following: